 Another attraction that will surely delight travellers is the ornately decorated Tash Hovli – which was essentially a harem and the residential quarters for the Khan (Ruler) of Khiva’s wives and concubines during the seventeenth century – with its exquisite tileworks adorning the length of its walls.

-Visitors can also head to the Islam Khoja complex that comprises a mosque, madrassah and minaret to learn about Uzbek traditional architecture.
+Visitors can also head to the Islam Khoja complex that comprises a masjid (mosque), madrassah (Islamic religious school) and minaret to learn about Uzbek traditional architecture.
 Besides those attractions, various merchandises such as handicrafts and souvenir items are also widely available for travellers to take back a piece of Khiva with them.

 An interesting characteristic that makes this former-madrassah-turned-hotel truly unique is the incomplete minaret just next to the main entrance.
 We were told that Muhammad Amin Khan did not get to finish the minaret’s construction since he was killed in battle in 1855.
 The height of the minaret remained unchanged to this day.